-In reality, there are specific, written rules around what you can or cannot do in a war.
+In reality, there are specific, written rules around what you can and cannot do in a war.
 Every war has its own rules of engagement, and they keep changing depending on objectives.
-As an example, there are times when generals have to take court orders to move into certain territories, which can take hours.
+As an example, there are times when generals have to get court orders to move into certain territories, which can take hours.

 2 Everything About Cavalry Charges

 We think of the historical horse cavalry as an incredibly powerful unit that could decide the course of any battle for the better part of history.
 Until it was made defunct by tanks and artillery, it dominated battlefields around the world and remained a staple of some of the most powerful armies.

 While it’s true that the heavy cavalry was an immensely powerful unit—the mere sight of an organized unit of horses just running towards you with armored warriors is enough to scare anyone—it was quite easily countered by many infantry units throughout history.
 Moreover, battles rarely started with a cavalry charge breaking the enemy ranks.
 For one, you don’t just send your most heavily armored and well-trained unit—which was usually the case for elite cavalry units—as an opening attack.
 More importantly, though, horses are surprisingly (or rather unsurprisingly) unwilling to run into a wall of visible spears.
 Cavalry charges were mostly used to chase down disorganized enemies or other specific roles in the middle or end stage of the battle.

 1 Most Soldiers Don’t Shoot to Kill, or at All

 War is imagined as an absolute rivalry between two sides, one in which everyone is personally involved.
 The soldiers must be doing their best to kill the other side and expect the same.
 It’s how movies feed war to us and how we’ve all come to imagine a typical battlefield.